4 Equity Release Costs in 2024: What You Need to Know

 To avoid surprises, it is advisable to clarify the advisor’s payment method before the consultation.

-Application costs or administration fees cover equity release setup tasks like background checks and document verification.
+Application costs or administration fees are the fees that cover equity release setup tasks like background checks and document verification.

 While these costs vary among providers, homeowners typically pay them as part of the overall equity release plan expenses.